 Why aren't hearing aids covered by insurance?Why aren't hearing aids covered by insurance?
 Most insurance plans don't cover hearing aids.
 Learn the basics and the complex reasons why.
 2017 1549 Why aren't hearing aids covered by insurance? https://www.healthyhearing.com/report/52484-Why-aren-t-hearing-aids-covered-by-insurance

 Can you name a medical device that changes the lives of millions of people, but isn’t generally covered by insurance?

-According to the American Speech-Language-Hearing Association (ASHA), only 23 states require health insurance cover hearing aids, but most of them only cover children.
+According to the American Speech-Language-Hearing Association (ASHA), only about 23 states require health insurance cover hearing aids, but most of them only cover children.
 A handful of states have varying provisions that potentially cover adults, too.
 In other states, those with private insurance sometimes find that the cost of the exam is covered, and nothing else.

 The reasons for the lack of coverage vary according to who you ask.
 Insurance companies view hearing aids as elective.
 But for those who have hearing loss, hearing aids are a lifeline.
 Without them, quality of life drops dramatically; people with hearing loss become isolated and have trouble engaging in life.
 Hearing loss affects everything from family relationships and employment to mental and physical health.
 Without hearing aids, personal safety can even be comprised for people with hearing loss.

 The arbitrary nature of declaring a medical device elective is certainly convenient for insurance companies.
 Meanwhile the real reasons insurance companies don’t cover hearing aids, while a closely guarded secret in the insurance industry, are wide open to be speculated upon.
 And like many things, the reasons are most likely fiscal.

 Spreading the cost of an unlikely risk over a large group of people means everyone pays a reasonable amount.
 One example would be the risk of a perfectly healthy person falling suddenly and seriously ill.
 Since that is not likely to happen, that is a considered an insurable risk.
 That means the odds are in the insurance company’s favor they will never actually have to pay up.
 When you add up insurance premiums, administrative fees and other costs, the insurance company makes a profit.